jmoor3/homeassistant-components/README.md

 ## Balboa Hot Tub

-Adds Balboa Hot Tub support.
 Copy the files from the directories into your homeassistant directory.

 ```
 custom_components/climate/my_bwa.py